Gladei & Partners > Chisinau, Moldova > Firm Profile

 OVERVIEW OF THE MARKET

 With a moderate climate and productive farmland, Moldova’s economy still relies heavily on its agriculture sector, featuring fruits, vegetables, wine, and tobacco.
 According to National Bureau of Statistics, the agricultural sector accounted for 13 per cent. and 14 per cent. of Moldova’s GDP in 2017 and 2016, respectively.
-The agricultural sector employed 33.7 per cent. of the domestic labor force in 2016.
+The agricultural sector accounted for 12.8 per cent. of the Moldova’s GDP in Q4 2019.

 Moldova relies on its traditional advantages, such as being at the crossroads of the major routes linking Europe, the Middle East and the Commonwealth of Independent States (CIS) and having competitive-skilled and inexpensive work force.
 Recent years have witnessed a remarkable shift in the investment paradigm of the Moldovan authorities, with investment attraction policies aimed to improve the infrastructure (including the road network), reform the education process (to bring it in line with the business needs) and catalyze the technology spillover to Moldovan outlets of foreign investors, including multinational enterprises.
+The ICT business is gradually increasing its role in the Moldovan economy, being mainly driven by demand for automation and digitalization in the public and private sector.
 Favorable tax and customs regime, transparency and predictability of regulation, relaxation of licensing and state control rules are among the tools that aim to streamline a steady flow of sound investments in the Moldovan economy.

 In June 2014 Moldova and EU signed the Association Agreement (enacted in 2016), which established a Deep and Comprehensive Free Trade Area (DCFTA) with the EU, including a zero levy export and import regime for agricultural products based on renewed quotas.
 This has been fueling both increased trade with the EU countries and the economic growth in Moldova, brining support for the agricultural sector, modernization of transport infrastructure and reform of government institutions.